Networking, Interviews, and Recommendations

 Personal Essay and Writing Support

-Your personal essay and short answer responses are as important to admissions teams as your standardized test scores and high school transcript.
-These pieces of writing offer you the opportunity to show who you are (and how you effectively you express yourself) beyond the numbers.
-You will practice efficient and effective drafting, learn how to solicit valuable feedback from others, and edit some of your finest pieces of writing yet.
+Your personal essay and short answer responses can be the ‘make or break’ for admissions teams in their decisions about students who have similar high school transcripts, GPAs, and test scores.
+These pieces of writing offer you the opportunity to show who you are (and how effectively you express yourself) beyond the numbers.
+You will engage in exercises from The College Essay Guy (Ethan Sawyer), learn how to solicit valuable feedback from others, and edit some of your finest pieces of writing yet.

 Time Management & Stress Reduction